BOARD OF DIRECTORS

 We seek applicants to the Board of Directors who share a lens of decolonization of mental health and professional environments, by way of centering the voices and lived experience of those who have been historically underrepresented in organizational design of nonprofit structures.
 As such, we work to center the leadership of marginalized voices from impacted communities.
 We prioritize collaborative, transparent and non-hierarchical models of decision making processes.
 LGBTQIP+, Black, Indigenous and People of Color/Culture and those who live with a disability are encouraged to apply.

-WENDY ARNOLD, (she/her), Board Member
+WENDY ARNOLD, (she/her), Board President

 Wendy is an experienced social worker who is person centered, strengths based, empowerment focused, and a social justice advocate.
 She received her Master of Social Work degree from Indiana University and has worked as a therapist and counselor for over 15 years in mostly non-profit organizations.
 She is a past president of the IU School of Social Work Alumni Association.